ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_ref_fire.rst

    *Required settings for script*

-   * confire_param: path to the directory containing the required files to run the ConFire model or Zenodo URL to retrieve files from a Zenodo archive.
    * var_order: list of climate drivers in the order corresponding to the one specified in the corresponding file from the confire_param directory.

    *Optional settings for script*

+   * confire_param: path to the directory containing the required files to run the ConFire model or Zenodo URL to retrieve files from a Zenodo archive.
+      If custom files are used, the corresponding directory needs to be present inside the auxiliary data directory defined inside the user configuration.
+      This defaults to the files present in the diagnostic directory otherwise.
    * remove_vpd_files: Removing or not the computed vapor pressure deficit files.
       It will only apply if the vapor pressure deficit is part of var_order.
+      This defaulta to False.
    * remove_confire_files: Removing or not the files produced during the ConFire model evaluation.
+      This defaulta to False.

    *Required settings for variables*